nleiva/go-yang-basics/README.md

 ## 3. Generate Go Bindings with `ygot`

-Transform our YANG model into Go structs and types that can be used in Go applications for configuration management and validation.
+Next, we transform our YANG model into Go structs and types that we can use in Go applications for configuration management and validation.

 The `ygot` generator reads YANG files and creates corresponding Go code with proper type safety, validation methods, and JSON marshaling/unmarshaling capabilities.
 We'll generate a Go package that represents our network device model.

-Install the generator:
+If you don't have it installed, you can get it with:

 ```bash
 go install github.com/openconfig/ygot/generator@latest
 ```

-Generate Go code:
+Generate Go code.
+Most flags are optional, but we will use some to customize the output:

 ```bash
 generator -path=. \